 Insight 101: Choosing and Comparing Pupils

-A benefit of using a database based system like Insight over something like a spreadsheet is having more flexibility over what information you store about your pupils, and how you can view and group pupils based on that information.
+A benefit of using a database system like Insight over something like a spreadsheet is having more flexibility over what information you store about your pupils, and how you can view and group pupils based on that information.

 Introducing Filters and Groups